jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/portfolios.md

 ![Undefined Treatment by Group](https://res.cloudinary.com/fluid-attacks/image/upload/v1623443233/docs/web/analytics/portfolios/treatmentless_by_group_neyank.png)

-The percentage of treatmentless vulnerabilities that each group has compared with the whole portfolio.
+The percentage of vulnerabilities with no treatment that each group compared with the whole portfolio.

 ## Tags by groups